ifreitz/sample-web-app/README.md

-# sample-web-app with Laravel x Reactjs
+# A simple web app with Laravel x Reactjs
 # This is my very first project together with these two frameworks.

 PHP Version: PHP 7.3.7